nic6911/ESP32_Modbus_Module/README.md

 A wiring example on a Comfort 300 CTS602 light is shown here:
 ![Connections](/electronics/CTS602_light.png)

+#### If in doubt, look up your Nilan diagram on www.nilan.dk or write me !

 But in general you will need +8-24VDC, GND, A (modbus+) and B (modbus-) connected to run the module.

 ## Software + Video Guides !